The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Physical Analysis

 The joint posterior further shows that $\sigma_2$ is entangled with the timing and efficiency of the second phase.
-In Figure ~\ref{fig:big-corner}, $\sigma_2$ forms broad, elongated ridges with ${\rm SFE}$, $\Delta{\rm SFE}$, and $t_2$, indicating that multiple combinations of second-episode mass fraction, onset time, duration, and star formation efficiency can reproduce the MDF and [$\alpha$/Fe] trends.
-Increasing $\sigma_2$ (more late gas) can be compensated by a lower $\Delta{\rm SFE}$ (less efficient star formation), by shifting $t_2$ so that enrichment has more or less time to proceed, or by adjusting $\tau_2$ to spread enrichment over a longer or shorter interval, and vice versa.
+In Figure~\ref{fig:big-corner}, $\sigma_2$ forms broad, elongated ridges with ${\rm SFE}$, $\Delta{\rm SFE}$, and $t_2$, indicating that multiple combinations of second-episode mass fraction, onset time, duration, and SFE can reproduce the MDF and [$\alpha$/Fe] trends.
+Increasing $\sigma_2$ (more late gas) can be compensated for by a lower $\Delta{\rm SFE}$ (less efficient star formation), by shifting $t_2$, so that enrichment has more or less time to proceed, or by adjusting $\tau_2$, to spread the enrichment over a longer or shorter interval, and vice versa.
 As a result, the data constrain the existence and rough scale of a second infall, but do not uniquely fix its exact mass fraction or timing.
-Across the posterior, models with effectively negligible second infall ($\sigma_2 \rightarrow 0$) fail to reproduce the strong solar and super-solar MDF peak and the high-[Fe/H] tail, whereas both moderate ($\sigma_2 \lesssim 1$) and somewhat larger ($\sigma_2 \gtrsim 1$) second-infall fractions can build the metal-rich peak provided their SFE and timing are adjusted appropriately.
-The precise value of $\sigma_2$ is less tightly pinned down than the requirement that a non-zero second infall exists.
+Across the posterior, models with an effectively negligible second infall ($\sigma_2 \rightarrow 0$) fail to reproduce the strong solar and supersolar MDF peak and the high-[Fe/H] tail, whereas both moderate ($\sigma_2 \lesssim 1$) and somewhat larger ($\sigma_2 \gtrsim 1$) second-infall fractions can build the metal-rich peak, provided their SFE and timing are adjusted appropriately.
+The precise value of $\sigma_2$ is less tightly pinned down than the requirement that a nonzero second infall exists.

-\subsubsection{Star formation in the second episode ($\Delta_{\rm SFE}$ and $\sigma_2$)}
+\subsubsection{Star Formation in the Second Episode ($\Delta_{\rm SFE}$ and $\sigma_2$)}